 The CEU is intended to serve a diverse group of learners from the library community in noncredit continuing education, public as well as private.
 It provides quality learning experiences to adult learners from post secondary to post doctoral levels, including vocational, technical, managerial or personal involvement.
 Participants may select educational programs which meet individual needs with assurance of receiving consistent quality.
 Program directors use the CEU as the basis for carefully planned and specified levels of educational achievement.
 The CEU can be adapted to such varying modes of educational programs as conferences, short courses, workshops, and institutes.

 Definition of Appropriate Programs for the CEU:

-Programs provided through WNYLRC will receive a CEU credit through the Department of Library and Information Studies (DLIS), Graduate School of Education, at the University of Buffalo.
+Programs provided through WNYLRC will receive a CEU credit through the Department of Information Science (DIS), Graduate School of Education, at the University of Buffalo.
 Those that receive approval will/may:

 - Include proof of planning and instruction

-- Be approved by WNYLRC's Outreach & Member Services Coordinator, Executive Director of WNYLRC, and the Chair of the Department of Library and Information Studies, Graduate School of Education, at the University of Buffalo
+- Be approved by WNYLRC's Outreach & Member Services Coordinator, Executive Director of WNYLRC, and the Chair of the Department of Information Science, Graduate School of Education, at the University of Buffalo

 - Include an agenda and/or course objectives and expected outcomes

 - Have a clear means of program evaluation

 - Have a means to track attendance and to certify participants